ocwg/spec/spec/spec-0.2.md

 - **source**: The ID of the source node, which is used as a reference for the relative positioning.
 - **position**: The relative position of the target node to the source node.
 The numbers given in the array are vector-added to the position of the source node.
+- **rotation**: The relative rotation of the target node to the source node.
+The rotation is added to the rotation of the source node.